 …and Digby Place are two named streets in a sea of numbers, issuing from 97th Avenue northeast against the overall grid to Rockaway Boulevard at 82nd Street.
 Checking the Bromley 1909 atlas, you can see they were originally north-south streets, but when Queens streets were numbered, Culloden and Digby were given to the two short one-block streets originally called South 2nd and South 3rd Streets.

 Rockaway Boulevard runs from the Brooklyn border at Eldert Lane and 90th (Ridgewood) Avenue southeast past JFK Airport and across the Meadowmere marshes to the Five Towns in Nassau County (specifically, it is the boundary between Inwood and Cedarhurst) where it’s called Riockaway Turnpike.
-The “Turnpike” portion preserves an old name, since Rockaway Boulevard was once known both as Rockaway Turnpike and rockaway Plank road fcor its full length as it was one a toll road.
+The “Turnpike” portion preserves an old name, since Rockaway Boulevard was once known both as Rockaway Turnpike and Rockaway Plank road for its full length as it was once a toll road.
 In the early 1800s, the roadbed was made of planks, but engineers found this an unsatisfactory means of pavement (winters would be hell on plank roads) before the macadamization process produced the black pavements we know today.
 Older buildings, like the veterinarian above left, mark the route as an old highway.

 In the 1920s, the Queens portion became a “Boulevard”.
 It’s rather sleepy as main Queens routes go, though there’s a theatre and a cluster of businesses at its junction with Woodhaven & Cross Bay Boulevards and Liberty Avenue.
 In the 1970s I was fascinated when, bicycling from Bay Ridge to Rosedale, I found a cache of very old castiron lampposts along the boulevard near the airport.
 A few of them persisted until about the year 2002.